Home » News & Updates » Tennessee Supreme Court Holds Hotel is Not Liable for Independent Contractor’s Negligence

 The Supreme Court found the evidence established that the proprietor of the hotel relied on the builders to construct the structure in a reasonably safe manner and that there was no notice that the installation of the shower bench was defective.
 Furthermore, according to the Supreme Court, Tennessee law does not impose an obligation on a hotel proprietor to inspect a builder’s work or test the integrity of any structure, absent any indication of a problem.
 Accordingly, the Supreme Court reinstated the trial court’s dismissal of the plaintiffs’ claims.

-If you or someone you love has suffered a bodily injury as the result of another’s negligent act, you need the assistance of a skilled lawyer.
+If you or someone you love has suffered a bodily injury as the result of another’s negligence, you need the assistance of a skilled lawyer.
 It is not always easy to prove negligence, but an experienced attorney can utilize their resources in order to get you the best possible result in your case.
 The Nashville injury attorneys at Martin Heller Potempa & Sheppard are recognized for resolving personal injury claims.
 For an initial consultation, contact one of our attorneys today by emailing email@example.com, or call (615) 800-7096.